snowman-repos/book/account_managers/README.md

 There are various solutions.
 You may want to state a specific number of permitted revisions within the project budget and timeline, although in doing so you are essentially banking on the requests being very simple.
 What if it's actually a significant amount of work?
 You can't always accurately assess feature complexity before work on it has begun and surely the client isn't going to be aware of how much work is involved in each request.
 Another approach is to charge a special fee or increased rate per change request.
 This is more reliable and may even serve to discourage the project owner from making such requests, which can only work in your favour.
 You may also factor several "rounds" of change requests into your agreement, allowing a fixed amount of time and budget for dealing with changes and new features.
 Whatever your own solution is, you should structure your agreement and your budgets to support delivery.

+If of course you and a client are not a good fit, you may find yourself faced with multiple revision requests to the point where it is no longer worth your time.
+It is important to recognize when to walk away from a project.

 #### Legal Stuff

 #### Budgets